Basin and Range Province: Metamorphic core complexes

 In some localities in the Basin and Range, metamorphic basement is visible at the surface.
 Some of these are metamorphic core complexes (MCC), an idea that was first developed based on studies in this province.
 A metamorphic core complex occurs when lower crust is brought to the surface as a result of extension.
 MCCs in the Basin and Range were not interpreted as being related to crustal extension until after the 1960s.
-Since then, similar deformational patterns have been identified in MCCs in the Basin and Range and has led geologists to examine them as a group of related geologic features formed by Cenozoic crustal extension.
+Since then, similar deformational patterns have been identified in MCCs in the Basin and Range and has led geologists to examine them as a group of related geologic features formed by crustal extension during the Cenozoic era (66.0 million years ago to present).
 The study of metamorphic core complexes has provided valuable insight into the extensional processes driving Basin and Range formation.

 Volcanism

-Prior to the Eocene Epoch (55.8 ±0.2 to 33.9 ±0.1 Ma) the convergence rate of the Farallon and North American Plates was fast, the angle of subduction was shallow, and the slab width was huge.
-During the Eocene the Farallon Plate subduction-associated compressive forces of the Laramide, Sevier and Nevada orogenies ended, plate interactions changed from orthogonal compression to oblique strike-slip, and volcanism in the Basin and Range Province flared up (Mid-Tertiary ignimbrite flare-up).
+Prior to the Eocene Epoch (55.8 ±0.2 to 33.9 ±0.1 Ma) the convergence rate of the Farallon and North American plates was fast, the angle of subduction was shallow, and the slab width was huge.
+During the Eocene the Farallon plate subduction-associated compressive forces of the Laramide, Sevier and Nevada orogenies ended, plate interactions changed from orthogonal compression to oblique strike-slip, and volcanism in the Basin and Range Province flared up (Mid-Tertiary ignimbrite flare-up).
 It is suggested that this plate continued to be underthrust until about 19 Ma, at which time it was completely consumed and volcanic activity ceased, in part.
 Olivine basalt from the oceanic ridge erupted around 17 Ma and extension began.